 Question: When do I receive my actual diploma?

-Answer: Students who meet the following qualifications will receive their diploma at the address they provided in the Exit Process:
+Answer: Students who meet the following qualifications will receive their diploma at the address they provided on the graduation application:

 - The student has applied for and has been approved for their requested posting date